Andrea Calmo

-Andrea Calmo (1510 in Venice – 1571) was an Italian actor and author (dramatist) of Commedia dell'Arte.
+Andrea Calmo (1510 in Venice – 1571) was a Venetian actor and author (dramatist) of Commedia dell'Arte.
 He was one of the pioneers of this type of masked theater, as created for the 16th century Venetian audience.
 Calmo departed from typical theater norms of the time, focusing less on the text and objectivity, and more on the whole performance as a piece of art in and of itself.
 Many of his ideas and communications were preserved in the 154 letters that he wrote to a variety of correspondents, from real government officials to possibly made-up women.

+Middle-class background

-While it is unclear what class Calmo belonged to, information regarding the burial of his parents and his ability to leave an inheritance for his children suggests that he was likely part of the middle-class, even if he never became fabulously wealthy.
+While it is unclear what class Calmo belonged to, information regarding the burial of his parents and his ability to leave an inheritance for his children suggests that he was likely part of the middle class, even if he never became fabulously wealthy.
 Calmo was married and had at least two daughters according to his will.
 Judging by the content of his letters, Calmo had some education, as he frequently made use of technical terminology, Latin, and classical allusions.

+Influence from previous comedies

 Prior to Calmo and others like him, the popular form of theatre in Italy was the Commedia Erudita.
 This form was primarily based in the practices of classical works of theatre and acting.
 Calmo would use several of these classical modes in his works, though he would mix them in with his own innovations and practices to depart from the original style.